Have questions? We're here.

 Day 5: Thanh Chuong Palace | On to Hoi An

 Disembark after an early lunch and set out towards Hanoi.
-En route, you stop to visit Thanh Chuong Viet Palace, the former residence of and studio of Thanh Chuong, one of the most celebrated painters in contemporary Vietnamese art.
-In 2002 the palace became famous as a unique preservation resort and spiritual legacy of Vietnamese art and culture that attracts many local and foreign visitors.
-This palace house became part of his own personal art collection and displays statues, paintings, and various historical artifacts from the Dinh, Ly, and Tran dynasties.
+En route, you stop to visit Thanh Chuong Viet Palace, the former residence and studio of Thanh Chuong, one of the most celebrated painters in contemporary Vietnamese art.
+In 2002, the palace became famous as a unique preservation resort and spiritual legacy of Vietnamese art and culture that attracts many local and foreign visitors.
+This palace house became part of his personal art collection and displays statues, paintings, and various historical artifacts from the Dinh, Ly, and Tran dynasties.
 Here you get an interesting look at the culture and architecture of Vietnam.

-After the visit transfer to the airport for your short flight south to Da Nang.
+After the visit, transfer to the airport for your short flight south to Da Nang.
 Upon arrival, meet your guide and driver and transfer to your hotel in Hoi An.
 Enjoy the rest of the day at your leisure.

 Day 6: Walking tour of Hoi An | My Son Sanctuary